hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 If the OSN is in the consenters set, it will continue as **member**, first pulling blocks from other OSMs util it catches up with the given config block, and then starting the runtime components that execute consensus, thus joining the cluster.

-Note that joining an OSN as a member means that the channel was updated to include it in the consenters set before it was joined by the participation API.
-Therefore, during the catchup process and until the new OSN starts executing consensus, the cluster is a state of reduced fault tolerance.
-For long chains this might be a problem, since catchup can take a long time.
+Note that joining an OSN as a member means that the channel was updated to include that OSN in the consenters set before it was joined by the participation API.
+Therefore, during the catch-up process and until the new OSN starts executing consensus, the cluster is a state of reduced fault tolerance.
+For long chains this might be a problem, since catch-up can take a long time.
 The solution is to join the new OSN as a follower.
 After it catches up with the cluster the channel admin can update the channel config and include it in the consenters set.

 The new OSN can pull blocks from other OSNs only if it has authorization to do so.
-A minimal requirement is that its owning org will be defined in the channel configuration, and that the new OSN will have a role of at least `/Channel/Member`.
+A minimal requirement is that its owning org will be defined in the channel configuration, and that the signature of the new OSN on the `Deliver` request satisfy the `/Channel/Readers` policy.

 #### Creating a channel genesis block
-The way to create a channel genesis block is by using the `configtxgen`  tool, which already to supports the generation of an **application** channel genesis block.
+The way to create a channel genesis block is by using the `configtxgen`  tool, which already supports the generation of an **application** channel genesis block.

 ```configtxgen -outputBlock channel_genesis_block.pb -profile SampleRaftChannelCreation -channelID my-app-channel```